 - Because smartphones are designed to be compact, it isn’t possible to build them with the same sort of lenses you would find on a DSLR.
 Because of this limitation, a small built-in lens is the only option; which is inferior to a professional camera lens.

 - The only control you can get over a phone camera flash is whether it is enabled, disabled, or set to auto.
 You can’t adjust the natively low intensity or the positioning.
 As a result, the frontal low-energy flash washes out the subjects in the foreground and keeps the background dark.

 Photo by Pixabay

 DSLR (Digital Single Lens Reflex) is considered a legacy camera design that is in use many decays ago.
-The design includes a mirror, which splits or directs the incoming light towards the optical viewfinder.
+The design includes a mirror, which splits or directs the incoming light toward the optical viewfinder.
 It allows you to see an exact, optical view of the scene.

 Most DSLR cameras have the option to change the lens.
 This means that you can fix different lenses onto your camera body for different uses.
 Such as a wide-angle lens for capturing interiors, a telephoto lens for taking pictures of subjects that are far away, and a macro lens for capturing small objects like insects.

 The two most popular DSLRs (Canon EF and Nikon F) have over a thousand lenses available.
 These include lenses manufactured by the brand or third-party manufacturers like Sigma or Tamron.

 In DSLRs with autofocus, a small portion of the incoming light actually passes through the main mirror.
 There, it hits the secondary mirror.
 This directs it down to the autofocus sensor.

 When you press the shutter button to take a photo, the mirrors flip up.
 This enables light to hit the sensor.
 The shutter mechanism, right in front of the sensor, opens up.
 It exposes the image and closes down after a set amount of time.
 That time is called the shutter speed.